Sterwen-Technology/navigation_server/doc/Navigation system API.md

-## External system API
+## External/Internal system API

 ### Introduction

-We describe here only the external interfaces that can be configured on the **nmea_message_server** .
+We describe here only the external interfaces that can be configured on the **navigation_server** .
 These interfaces can transmit messages containing NMEA data on various format and protocol, but also allow the monitoring and control of each server.

 The transport layer can be either raw TCP sockets or more sophisticated gRPC communication over HTTP/2.
 While the data layer is more variable: